 The Employees’ Provident Fund (EPF) Scheme

 The administration of the Act is carried out by the Central Board of Trustees which comprises representatives of three parties viz. the government, employers and employees.
 The Board is assisted by the Employees’ Provident Fund organization (EPFO) which falls under the purview of the Government through the Ministry of labor and Employment.
+Employees' Provident Fund (EPF) is a government scheme that is managed by the Employees' Provident Fund Organisation (EPFO).
+Companies with minimum 20 employees have to register with the EPFO as per the law.
+Employees and employers contribute to the EPF corpus on a monthly basis.
+The EPF scheme aims to provide financial security to the employees after their retirement.
+It also encourages employees to save money every month so that the accumulated savings can come in handy during unemployment or post retirement.

 The aim of the Employee Provident Fund(EPF) scheme is to promote retirement savings for employees across India.
 The Employees’ Provident Fund (EPF) is a corpus of funds built through regular, monthly, contributions made by an employee and his/her employer.
 The amount contributed to the fund is based on a fixed rate.
 Employees earn interest on their EPF balance.
 Both, the interest earned and the total amount withdrawn at maturity are tax-free, making this one of the most popular forms of long-term retirement savings among the working population in India.
 Besides retirement, funds accumulated in an employee’s EPF account can also be used at time of resignation or death.
 It also offers financial security in times of emergency and if an employee is rendered unfit for unemployment.